project-flotta/project-flotta.github.io/documentation/latest/intro/overview.md

 ## Fleet management for edgedevices

-Flotta adds a way to manage all your fleet of devices from a single point, in this case, using Kubernetes CRD to handle all kinds of device configurations.
+Flotta adds a way to manage all your fleet of devices from a single point using Kubernetes CRD to handle all kinds of device configurations.

 Each Edgedevice can register, pull configuration using the Fleet Management API and keep syncing the data using a secure MTLS protocol between the device and the Fleet Management API.

-At the same time, you can schedule a container workload to run in the device using a Workload CRD, where a container workload can be scheduled for an unlimited number of devices.
+It is also possible to schedule a container workload to run in the device using a Workload CRD.
+A container workload can be scheduled for an unlimited number of devices.

 {% mermaid %}
 flowchart TB